mennahamdy33/mennahamdy/_posts/2019-12-04-chronic-kidney-disease.markdown

 cv_KNN <- data.frame(cv_KNN)
 {% endhighlight %}

-then to show the results , Use paste function .
+Then to show the results , Use paste function .

 {% highlight Ruby %}
  paste("[K-NN] accuracy:",mean(as.numeric(cv_KNN[1,]))